devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > models::BookmarkData get_chunks_in_group(tr_dataset, group_id, page)
 Get Chunks in Group

-Get Chunks in Group  Route to get all chunks for a group.
+Route to get all chunks for a group.
 The response is paginated, with each page containing 10 chunks.
 Page is 1-indexed.

 ### Parameters